-My research interests link protistology and palaeoclimatology, and primarily center on terrestrial peat-forming ecosystems in the region surrounding Antarctica.
+My research links protistology and palaeoclimatology, and primarily centers on terrestrial peat-forming ecosystems in the region surrounding Antarctica.

 As a protistologist my principle focus is on testate amoebae, a group of microbial eukaryotes that produce decay resistant shells and can be found in almost every freshwater ecosystem on Earth.
 The intricate beauty, ruggedness, and ability of these protists to perform complex functions fascinates me.
 In addition to developing their use as salinity bioindicators, I aim to improve understanding of the other global environmental and biogeographical controls responsible for their distributional trends around Antarctica.

 Previously, I studied the diversity and ecology of testate amoebae communities on sub-Antarctic Marion Island for my MSc by Research in Physical Geography.
 Prior to this I worked on a project assessing the global impact of sea-level change on the carbon sink of coastal peatlands, which was published in Scientific Reports in 2016.
 I received a first class BSc degree with Honours in Physical Geography from the University of Exeter in 2015, where I was the recipient of the Lewis memorial prize for academic achievement.

 I am now based at the British Antarctic Survey, Cambridge.

 My current research follows three key themes: